Safety and Supervision Standards

 Costa Rica: Pura Vida Service

-- Cost: $2,495 plus airfare
+Cost: $2,495 plus airfare | Duration: 8 days

-- Best For: First-time travelers seeking a balanced introduction to Costa Rica
+Best for: First-time travelers seeking a balanced introduction to Costa Rica.

 Costa Rica: Surf and Service

-- Cost: $3,495 plus airfare
+Cost: $3,495 plus airfare | Duration: 8 days

-- Best For: Teens who want an ocean-centered adventure
+Best for: Teens who want an ocean-centered adventure.

 Costa Rica: Turtle Conservation Project

-- Cost: $2,895 plus airfare
+Cost: $2,895 plus airfare | Duration: 8 days

-- Best For: Students interested in conservation and wildlife biology
+Best for: Students interested in conservation and wildlife biology.

 Costa Rica: Heart of the Jungle

-- Duration: 10–12 days
+Cost: Varies | Duration: 10–12 days

-- Best For: Older teens seeking a deeper wilderness challenge
+Best for: Older teens seeking a deeper wilderness challenge.

 Explore All Costa Rica Teen Tours